Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

   - `:args` - array of arguments to the uninstall script
   - `:input` - array of lines of input to be sent to `stdin` of the script
   - `:must_succeed` - set to `false` if the script is allowed to fail
-* `:files` (array) - single-quoted, absolute paths of files or directories to remove.  `:files` should only be used as a last resort. `:pkgutil` is strongly preferred
+* `:files` (string or array) - single-quoted, absolute paths of files or directory trees to remove.  `:files` should only be used as a last resort. `:pkgutil` is strongly preferred
+* `:rmdir` (string or array) - single-quoted, absolute paths of directories to remove if empty.

 Each `uninstall` technique is applied according to the order above.
 The order in which `uninstall` keys appear in the Cask file is ignored.